buaiscia/Notes/2022/08/tests-finding-bugs-example.md

 To fix it, I changed the type and set the initial values as undefined.

 Re-checking that property I saw that another value was dependent on it being present or not.
-So in another hook I had to redefine the behavior in case the prop was falsy.
+So in another hook, I had to redefine the behavior in case the prop was falsy.

 ```js
 const newUrl = secondaryProp && `${FETCHED_URL}/prop=${secondaryProp}`